pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 > Don’t preach what you do not practise.
 > <br/>-- <cite>Sri Nisargadatta Maharaj</cite>

+> Everything is energy and that's all there is to it.
+Math the frequency of the reality you
+> want and you cannot help but get that reality.
+It can be no other way.
+This is not
+> philosophy.
+This is physics.
+> <br/>-- <cite>Albert Einstein</cite>

 > Don't ask what the world needs.
 Ask what makes you come alive and go do it,
 > because what the world needs is people who have come alive.
 > <br/>-- <cite>Howard Thurman</cite>